maxmind/GeoIP2-java/README.md

 you want to look up.

-If the lookup succeeds, the method call will return a response class for the GeoIP lookup.
+If the lookup succeeds, the method call will return a response class for the GeoIP2 lookup.
 The class in turn contains multiple record classes, each of which represents part of the data returned by the database.

 We recommend reusing the `DatabaseReader` object rather than creating a new